ElePT/qiskit-terra/docs/migration_guides/algorithms_migration.rst

 TL;DR
 =====

-The ``qiskit.algorithms`` module has been fully refactored to use the :mod:`~qiskit.primitives`, for circuit execution, instead of the :class:`~qiskit.utils.QuantumInstance`, which is now deprecated.
+The :mod:`qiskit.algorithms` module has been fully refactored to use the :mod:`~qiskit.primitives`, for circuit execution, instead of the :class:`~qiskit.utils.QuantumInstance`, which is now deprecated.

 There have been **3 types of refactoring**: